reshmaharidhas/Weather-Cast/README.md

 - Obtain API key from OpenWeatherMap API.
 - Obtain API key from WeatherAPI API.
 - Obtain API access key from www.apiip.net
+- Obtain API key from Gemini API.
-- Insert your API keys into weather_cast.py file at line 29,30 and 539, and replace with your new registered API keys = "YOUR_...._API_KEY'
+- Insert your API keys into weather_cast.py file at appropriate places in the code and replace with your new registered API keys = "YOUR_...._API_KEY'
 - Run the main.py file.

 ## License